 Advice and Other Help

-Purpose: A fundamental challenge for the player is deciding the strategy and tactics for his or her play.
+Purpose of Rule: A fundamental challenge for the player is deciding the strategy and tactics for their play.
 So there are limits to the advice and other help the player may get during a round.

 During a round, a player must not: